ghaerr/elks/README.md

 Only CONFIG_IMG_FD1232 and CONFIG_IMG_FD1440 with FAT Filesystem are planned to support.

-Progress (with emulator and PC-9801RX21)
+Progress (with Neko Project 21/W emulator and PC-9801RX21, PC-9801UV21)
 Boot : can call start_kernel
 Kernel : modifying irq, timer
 driver : modifying bios FD read, console-headless, kbd-poll
 init : can login with root
-command : cat,clear,date,ed,ls,ps,pwd can be used
+command : cat,clear,clock,date,ed,ls,ps,pwd can be used

 ## How to build (for now)
 ./build.sh to make the environment.